 Cut the dough into wedges (Panel #3 above).
 How many will depend on how much leftover pie crust you have and how big you want your cookies.
 There’s no right or wrong here.

-Shape the pie crust cookies starting from the wide end and roll toward the center of the circle.
-Place the cookie tip down onto a cookie sheet.
+Starting from the wide end, roll the dough toward the center of the circle.
+Place the cookie tip down onto a baking sheet.

-To make spiral pie crust cookies, roll out your leftover dough into a rectangle (Panel #1 below).
+To make spiral cookies, roll out your leftover dough into a rectangle (Panel #1 below).
 Again, add your filling not quite to the edge (Panel #2).

 Roll the dough tightly from the short end (Panels #3 and #4 above).
 You might need to dab a bit of water on the end to get the dough to stick to itself.